 Learn more about this project’s programs below.

-On November 14, join Dr. Andrew Carroll, director of the Center for American War Letters, for a lecture and discussion about the history and significance of war letters.
-Dr. Carroll will be joined by an American veteran and a family member.
+On November 14, 2018, Andrew Carroll, director of the Center for American War Letters, delivered a lecture about the history and significance of war letters, followed by a conversation between Mr. Carroll, Army veteran Joe Nygard, and his mother Nancy.

-This online exhibit will feature letters or other communications from service members alongside recipients’ or writers’ memories of when or how the letters were written or sent.
+This online exhibit will feature letters or other communications from service members.
 If you have letters or other communications from service members, and would like to participate in this project, please visit the exhibition site or contact Leah Falk.